stephanie-w/brainscribble/content/statinf2.md

 $P\left(Z \le 1\right) = 1 - 0.8413 = 0.1587$

-This probability can be computed with the qnorm function:
+This probability can be computed with the qnorm R function:

 ```r
 pnorm(-1)